arthurgermano/svelte-client-router/README.md

 // ## Push Route Function
 // ## -----------------------------------------------------------------------------------
-// ## -- First Argument is where to send accepts the following:
+// ## -- First Property of Param is where to send accepts the following:
 // ## String /pathToRoute
 // ## Object { path: "/pathToRoute" }
 // ## Object { name: "myRouteName" }
 // ## -----------------------------------------------------------------------------------
-// ## -- Second Argument custom params to pass to route they will be considered
+// ## -- Second Property of Param custom params to pass to route they will be considered
 // ## and made available on before functions after enter route function and component
 // ## Object { someCustomParams: { isAvailable: "Hell ya" }}
 // ## -----------------------------------------------------------------------------------
-// ## -- Third Argument a custom onError to execute if something goes wrong.
+// ## -- Third Property of Param a custom onError to execute if something goes wrong.
 // ## it will override, ONLY WHEN SET, the route on error defined in the routes object
 // ## -----------------------------------------------------------------------------------
 // ## Function
-pushRoute(to, props, onError);
+pushRoute({
+  name: "someRouteName",
+  params: { myParam: "OK" },
+  onError: (error) => console.log("Some customization of an error function") });

 // ## Back Route Function - returns last route definition
 // ## Function